Introduction to the

 Entity Types

 Each Entity Type plays roles in at least one fact type, and is identified by the combination of one or more such roles.
 At least one identifying role must be mandatory.
+CQL uses the closed-world assumption for non-mandatory identifying roles, which means that the same identifier (with the same role missing) may not occur more than once in a population.

-The simplest form of entity type identification scheme is by a single role value, for which the reference mode shorthand is provided, as in:
+The simplest form of entity identification scheme is by a single role value, for which the reference mode shorthand is provided, as in:

 Thing is identified by its Value;

 If the default fact type readings (has/is of) aren't appropriate, you can provide one or more alternative readings.
-The required uniqueness and mandatory constraints are added where needed.
+The required uniqueness and mandatory constraints are still added where needed.

-Thing is identified by its Value where
+Thing is identified by its Name where Thing is called ThingName;

 The full form of identification must be used where a new entity type is identified by its relationship to another entity type, where adjectives are applied, or where the entity type has more than one identifying role.
-In this last case, at least one reading must be provided for each fact type involved in the identification, and normally these readings will embed the appropriate uniqueness constraints.
+In this last case, at least one reading must be provided for each fact type involved in the identification.
+Normally these readings will embed the appropriate uniqueness constraints to create each one-to-many relationship.
 Each fact type reading in an entity type definition must involve the entity type and one of the identifying roles, and no other roles, as in the folowing example.
-Note that hyphens are used here to identify the adjectives which can be either leading or trailing as required by the language.

 Finally, when the full form of identification is used, but there are fact type readings all referring to the same roles none of which is the defined entity type, these are the readings of a new fact type, which is objectified (named) as the new entity type.
 This is discussed below, but in this case, the entity type has an identification scheme which is not drawn from the fact type roles.